Paul Whitman: Career

 Whitman was a painter, etcher, illustrator, lithographer, muralist, sculptor and teacher.
 He was one of the original members of the Carmel Art Association in Carmel and a one time vice-president.
-He was an art instructor at the Douglas School, in Pebble Beach, now the Stevenson School from 1838 to 1841.

 His works are included in the collections of the National Gallery of Art, Mills College Art Museum, the Monterey Museum of Art and the Fine Arts Museums of San Francisco.